ThatAdrian/TheAdrianBlog/README.md

 ## How publishing works

 Every post is a `.md` (Markdown) file inside `content/posts/`.
-When you commit a new or edited file to GitHub, the site rebuilds and goes live automatically in about 60 seconds.
+When you commit a new or edited file to GitHub, the site rebuilds and goes live automatically in a bout 60 seconds.
 That's it — no dashboard, no CMS, no build limits.

 ---